- Unlocking Guildford

 5. A25 Cycle Corridor

-The existing off-road shared-use pedestrian and cycle facility along the A25 was improved as part of the Local Sustainable Transport Fund in 2014/15, however there were a number areas along the route that could not be upgraded at the time.
+The existing off-road shared-use pedestrian and cycle facility along the A25 was improved as part of the Local Sustainable Transport Fund in 2014/15, however there were a number areas along the route that could not be upgraded to a desirable standard at the time.
 As such, there are sections of the route that are incomplete and act as ‘gaps’ in the network where cyclists must dismount or join the road.

 As the scheme progresses, outline plans will be made available for download at the bottom of this page.